jdekozak/dirac5d/README.md

 ```
 Open a browser to your localhost
 ### Run from a command line terminal
-This the hard way, computations are run locally and all at once, galgebra package generates a PDF document to be viewed with another viewer tool.
+This is the hard way, computations are run locally and all at once, galgebra package generates a PDF document to be viewed with another viewer tool.
 ```
 git clone https://github.com/jdekozak/dirac5d.git
 cd dirac5d